amramer/Personality-Aware-Non-verbal-Behavior-Generation/README.md

 ---

 ## 📌 Overview
-This project proposes a **transformer-based architecture** for generating non-verbal listener behavior in dyadic interactions.
+This work proposes a **transformer-based architecture** for generating non-verbal listener behavior in dyadic interactions.
 The generated avatar behavior is **conditioned on personality traits** (specifically Extraversion) and incorporates:

 - Facial expressions (jaw, micro-expressions)